DragonBox/u3d/LOG_RULES.md

 ### D - Multi-line parsing and displaying

 The following rule illustrates when you want to log a chunk of lines as they appear in Unity at the same time.
-This structure is useful when you know exactly where the block begins and end.
+This structure is useful when you know exactly where the block begins and ends.
 If not, please check section F.

 ```json
 "percentage": {
   "active": true,